Hieromon/AutoConnect/mkdocs/colorized.md

 ## AutoConnect menu colorizing ##

 You can easily change the color of the AutoConnect menu.
 Menu colors can be changed statically by the AutoConnect menu color definition determined at compile time.
-You cannot change the color while the sketch is running.
+You cannot change the color while the Sketch is running.

 The menu color scheme has been separated to `AutoConnectLabels.h` placed the AutoConnect library folder.[^1] You can change the color scheme of the menu with the following three color codes.
 The color code also accepts CSS standard color names.[^2]